Judge C. R. Magney State Park: Cultural history

 The Ojibwe called the river Wiskode-zibi (Half-burned Wood River), which was translated directly into French as Bois Brulé and shortened by English speakers to "Brule River".
-The name likely refers to an early forest fire, and fires played a significant role in the park's early history.
+The name likely refers to an early forest fire.
+Fires played a significant role in the park's early history.
 A series of fires in northern Wisconsin in 1892 to 1894 forced lumber companies to abandon that area and cross Lake Superior to begin logging the North Shore even though the quality of the timber was lower.
-The Red Cliff Lumber Company was headquartered a few miles west of the Brule River, and much of the future park was logged at this time.
-However logging practices of the day foreshortened the harvest of North Shore timber too, as slash left on the ground for several dry years fueled a devastating fire in 1908.
+The Red Cliff Lumber Company was headquartered a few miles west of the Brule River, and much of the future park was logged at that time.
+Logging practices of the day foreshortened the harvest of North Shore timber too, as slash left on the ground for several dry years fueled a devastating fire in 1908.
 Droughts and fires bedeviled the North Shore for the next 30 years.
-In 1928 the General Logging Company began harvesting second-growth wood in the Brule and Cascade River valleys for a pulp mill in Grand Marais, but once again a devastating fire in 1931 burned 25000 acre and brought the industry to a halt.
+In 1928 the General Logging Company began harvesting second-growth wood in the Brule and Cascade River valleys for a pulp mill in Grand Marais, but in 1931 a devastating fire burned 25000 acre and brought the industry to a halt.

 The slowly regenerating Brule Valley very nearly became an exclusive resort for the wealthy, as entrepreneurs from Duluth formed the Naniboujou Club and planned a luxurious lakeside complex with a 150-room lodge, cabins, bathhouses, tennis courts, a golf course, and a swimming pool, all powered by a hydroelectric dam on the Brule.
 With a membership of almost 600, the club purchased 3300 acre along the shoreline and planned to buy another 8000 acre inland.
 The Naniboujou Club Lodge was completed in July 1929, but then the Wall Street Crash of 1929 struck that October, triggering the Great Depression.
 The rest of the complex was never built, and the lodge went through a succession of owners and periods of closure.